Assembly: System.Windows.Forms (in System.Windows.Forms.dll)

 Returns a string that represents the current object.(Inherited from Object.)

 The DragDrop event occurs when the user completes a drag-and-drop operation by dragging an object over the control and then dropping it onto the control by releasing the mouse button.
 The DragEnter event occurs when the user moves the mouse pointer onto the control while dragging an object with the mouse.
 The DragOver event occurs when the user moves the mouse pointer over the control while dragging an object with the mouse.

-For information about the event model, see Events and Delegates.
+For information about the event model, see Handling and Raising Events.

 The following example demonstrates a drag-and-drop operation between two ListBox controls.
 The example calls the DoDragDrop method when the drag action starts.
 The drag action starts if the mouse has moved more than SystemInformation.DragSize from the mouse location during the MouseDown event.
 The IndexFromPoint method is used to determine the index of the item to drag during the MouseDown event.